 - If you are doing a challenge, you can put it Facebook Live or Instagram stories and encourage people to donate to your cause.

 - Share your fundraising page on your social media and explain what and why you’re doing your chosen fundraising activity (eg virtual steps challenge or sponsored silence etc)

 These services offer an easy (and contact free) way for people to sponsor you and are a handy way for you to update your supporters with your fundraising and training progress.

 - Lunch and coffee money: If you are working from home, or avoiding your local shopping area, why not donate what you would normally spend on lunch or coffee, or both, to The Fostering Network?
 You could do this for one day or a whole week…or even month!

 - Master Chef or Bake-Off challenge: Ask friends or family members to use a set selection of the same ingredients and to come up with the most attractive dish or cake!
 Or set the challenge of using up whatever you have in the cupboards!
 Use Zoom to show each other your proud results and the host can decide who is the winner!
 Make a donation to enter into the competition!

 - Night out money: While we are all having to stay at home, we would really appreciate you treating us to your night in by donating to us what you would normally spend on a night out.

-- Virtual pub quiz: You can host your own quiz online with friends and family!
-Ask for each player to donate to The Fostering Network in lieu of a prize or paying to enter a team, grab your favourite tipple and away you go!
+- Virtual quiz: You can host your own quiz online with friends and family!
+Ask for each player to donate to The Fostering Network in lieu of a prize or paying to enter a team!
 We recommend Zoom for ease of use and for supporting the more the merrier!

 Virtual Challenge ideas